top of page

 DHS Publishes New Rule Enhancing Protection of Controlled Unclassified Information

 Emphasizing the importance of safeguarding sensitive but unclassified information, the Department of Homeland Security amended the Homeland Security Acquisition regulation to include new clauses regarding how Controlled Unclassified Information (CUI) is protected and breaches are reported by federal contractors.
 The new rules establish guidelines to ensure proper handling, protection, and disclosure of CUI breaches to DHS for data provided to contractors or for federal information systems operated at the contractors’ site.
 For federal agencies and contractors, having a clear understanding of what data is considered CUI and the specific protections to apply to it will be critical moving forward.
-Tools such as ISEC7 Classify, our Document and Data Management System (DDMS) solution, that can clearly mark the presence of CUI and its handling instructions will play a large role in compliance for both federal agencies and contractors with this rule.
+Tools such as ISEC7 CLASSIFY, our Document and Data Management System (DDMS) solution, that can clearly mark the presence of CUI and its handling instructions will play a large role in compliance for both federal agencies and contractors with this rule.

 The challenges faced by government, military, and federal agencies in terms of cybersecurity have spurred significant advancements, and the proactive measures taken in 2023, including advanced threat detection, supply chain security initiatives, system modernization, zero-trust frameworks, and international collaboration, have collectively strengthened the resilience of these critical sectors.
 Moving forward, continued vigilance, investment, and collaboration will be essential to staying ahead of the evolving cyber threat landscape and ensuring the security of vital government functions.